 Making a false police report occurs when someone knowingly making a false report to police that a criminal offense has occurred.

 Violating NRS 207.280 is a misdemeanor, carrying up to six (6) months in jail and/or up to $1,000 in fines.
 In addition, the defendant may be ordered to reimburse the police for any costs the police incurred while investigating the false claim.

 6.5.
 Battery on a police officer (NRS 200.481)

-Like it sounds, the Nevada crime of battery of a police officer occurs when a person inflicts unlawful physical force on a member of law enforcement.
+Like it sounds, battery of a police officer occurs when a person inflicts unlawful physical force on a member of law enforcement.
 Examples include punching, spitting on, or throwing objects at.

 Battering a police officer is typically a gross misdemeanor, carrying up to 364 days in jail and/or up to $2,000 in fines.
-But if the defendant strangled the officer or caused him/her to sustain substantial bodily harm in Nevada, battery on a police officer becomes a category B felony in Nevada.
+But if the defendant strangled the officer or caused him/her to sustain substantial bodily harm, battery on a police officer becomes a category B felony.
 These penalties include:

 - up to $10,000 in fines

 Note that the prison range may be increased to fifteen (15) years if the incident involved a deadly weapon.